Studio Sindone

 Summary

-- The "history" and its limits in the Shroud affair
+- The "history" and its limits in the Shroud events

 - How had that extraordinary image formed?